kaust-vislab/tensorflow-cpu-data-science-project/README.md

-# python-data-science-project
+# tensorflow-cpu-data-science-project

-Repository containing scaffolding for a Python 3-based data science project.
+Repository containing scaffolding for a Python 3-based data science project using on the [TensorFlow](https://www.tensorflow.org/) ecosystem.

 ## Creating a new project from this template